openforis/sepal-doc/docs/source/modules/dwn/sepal_pysmm.rst

     #.
 The images will download separately; leave the application open while the download is running.
     #.
 After the data download is complete, you can use tools available in SEPAL to process and analyse the soil moisture maps.

-Post-process and analyse soil moisture time-series data
+Post-process and analyse soil moisture time series data
 -------------------------------------------------------

 After the download is complete, apply a robust methodology for image filtering to fill no-data gaps and assess trends in the time series of soil moisture maps.

 #.
 Select the **Closing filter** step.

     #.
-In the left panel, select the **Closing filter** tab.
+In the left pane, select the **Closing filter** tab.

     .. figure:: https://raw.githubusercontent.com/openforis/sepal_pysmm/master/doc/img/wiki/4.1.1.PNG
         :width: 180

 #.
-Run the post-processing section of the module
+Run the post-processing section of the module.

     #.
 Navigate to the folder where the images are stored.
 This module will process a folder with many images, going through each of the images.
 Therefore, the input should be the folder in which the raw images are stored.
 The module will automatically display two selection menus; select the desired options.